 Fatigue and pain are both symptoms of weakened circulation in the veins due to constant standing.
 Compression socks can ease these problems and help nurses to be at their best while on duty.

-Important Factors When Choosing the Best Compression Socks
+Important Factors When Looking Where to Buy the Best Compression Socks

 Over the Counter vs. Custom Fit